 Auto theft is covered under the comprehensive section of an auto insurance policy.
 Theft coverage applies to the loss of the vehicles as well as parts of the car such as airbags.
 Comprehensive coverage, which is not mandatory, also pays for fire, vandalism and weather-related damage including damage from flooding and earthquakes.
 Premium rates for comprehensive insurance are affected by the risk of loss, meaning the likelihood that an insured car will be stolen or damaged, and also the car’s value at the time of the loss.
 The dollar size of claims has been going up, reflecting the higher value of new cars on the road, the value of the cars that are targets for theft or are damaged and the cost of vehicle bodywork.
 Vehicle bodywork costs include replacing stolen components.
 Nationally, more than 75,000 airbags are stolen every year.

-- 2012 Theft Statistics: According to the Federal Bureau of Investigation's (FBI) Uniform Crime Reports, a motor vehicle was stolen in the U.S. every 44 seconds.
-The odds of a vehicle being stolen were 1 in 351 in 2011 (latest data available, based on motor vehicle registrations from the Federal Highway Administration, thefts from the FBI and calculated by the Insurance Information Institute).
+- 2015 Theft Statistics: According to the FBI’s Uniform Crime Reports, a motor vehicle was stolen in the United States every 45 seconds.
+The odds of a vehicle being stolen were one in 379 in 2014 (latest data available, based on total motor vehicle registrations from the Federal Highway Administration, thefts from the FBI and calculated by the Insurance Information Institute).
 The odds are highest in urban areas.

-- In 2012 the West accounted for the largest share of thefts—37.0 percent, followed by the South, with 34.8 percent.
-The Midwest accounted for 18.6 percent of thefts and the Northeast for 9.7 percent.
+- In 2015 by region, the West accounted for the largest share of thefts—39.9 percent, followed by the South, with 35.3 percent.
+The Midwest accounted for 16.7 percent of thefts and the Northeast for 8.0 percent.

-- In 2012 only 11.9 percent of thefts were cleared, either by arrests or by exceptional means, compared with 20.4 percent for arson and 19.0 percent for all property crimes.
+- In 2015 only 13.1 percent of motor vehicle thefts were cleared, either by arrests or by exceptional means, compared with 20.4 percent for arson and 19.4 percent for all property crimes.

-- Insurance Premiums: The average comprehensive insurance premium in the U.S. rose slightly (0.51 percent) from $132.38 in 2009 to $133.06 in 2010 (the most recent data available), according to the National Association of Insurance Commissioners.
+- Insurance Premiums: The average comprehensive insurance premium in the U.S. rose 3.5 percent to $138.82 in 2013 from $134.19 in 2012 (the most recent data available), according to the National Association of Insurance Commissioners.

 - Carjackings: Carjackings occur most frequently in urban areas.
 They accounted for only 3.0 percent of all motor vehicle thefts, based on Department of Justice data from 1993 to 2002 (latest available).

-- Thefts By City: According to a National Insurance Crime Bureau (NICB) study released in June 2014, the Bakersfield, California Metropolitan Statistical Area (MSA) had the highest rate per 100,000 inhabitants for vehicle thefts in the nation in 2013.
-Nine of the top ten cities are in California.
-The remaining area is in the state of Washington.
+- Thefts By City: According to a National Insurance Crime Bureau (NICB) study released in June 2016, the Modesto, CA metropolitan statistical area (MSA) had the highest rate per 100,000 inhabitants for vehicle thefts in the nation in 2015.
+Eight of the top 10 U.S. Metropolitan Statistical Areas for motor vehicle theft were in California in 2015.
+One was in New Mexico and one was in Colorado.

-- Thefts By Model: The National Insurance Crime Bureau (NICB) reports that the Honda Accord was the most frequently stolen passenger vehicle in 2012, with 58,596 thefts among all model years of this car.
-The Honda Civic ranked second, with 47,037 thefts.
-The NICB notes that older Honda Accords and Civics account for these most of these thefts.
-Newer Hondas are rarely stolen, due to improved antitheft technology.
+- Thefts By Model: The National Insurance Crime Bureau (NICB) reports that the Honda Accord was the most frequently stolen passenger vehicle in 2015, with 52,244 thefts among all model years of this car.
+The Honda Civic ranked second, with 49,430 thefts.
+The NICB notes that older Honda Accords and Civics account for most of these thefts.
+Newer Hondas are stolen less frequently, due to improved anti-theft technology, but the number of newer models stolen shows that criminals can still steal them through hacking and other means.

-- Among 2012 model year vehicles, the Nissan Altima was the most frequently stolen vehicle in calendar year 2012 ,with 921 thefts, followed by the Chevrolet Impala, with 778 thefts.
+- Among 2015 model year vehicles, the Nissan Altima was the most frequently stolen vehicle in calendar year 2015, with 1,104 thefts, followed by the Chrysler 200 with 1,069 thefts.

-- The following chart shows the top ten model year 2012 vehicles that were most frequently stolen in calendar year 2012.
+- The following chart shows the most frequently stolen vehicles in the nation during calendar year 2015 along with the top 10 model year 2015 vehicles that were most frequently stolen.

-According to the NICB, California has the highest vehicle thefts in the United States.
+According to the FBI, California has the highest vehicle thefts in the United States.

 |TOP FIVE MOTORCYCLE MAKES